 Customize Aggregated Context API Calls with Signatures

-The signature is a JSON-based parameter supported by the Aggregated Context API (Beta) that you can use to tailor the API response to your specific use case.
+The signature is a JSON-based parameter supported by the Aggregated Context API that you can use to tailor the API response to your specific use case.
 It allows you to precisely define:

 - Which object types the API should search (for example: tables, columns, or documentation objects)